 Potential Georgia online sportsbooks

-Neighboring Tennessee went live in 2020 with an online-only model, becoming the first state to offer online sports betting without any retail casinos.
+Neighboring Tennessee went live in 2020 with an online-only model.
+It became the first state to offer online sports betting without any retail casinos.
 Since Georgia has been exploring a similar model, the eventual lineup may end up looking quite similar.
 Potential GA sportsbook operators include (but aren’t limited to):

 Possible rules for GA betting

-- Online-only wagering – Brick-and-mortar casinos are not expected to come to Georgia anytime soon, so there will not be any casino partnerships in the state.
+Brick-and-mortar casinos are not expected to come to Georgia anytime soon, so there will not be any casino partnerships in the state.
+HB 380, which we discussed above, proposed to legalize mobile sports betting only.
 Casino companies that offer online sportsbooks (Caesars, MGM, etc.) will likely enter the market, but that will be the extent of their presence in the state.

 Offered markets and bet types